Syndrome aware mitigation of logical errors: Appendix

-Let $C=G_V\cdots G_1$ denote a faulty error-corrected quantum circuit, comprised of faulty error-corrected logical gates $G_j$, each including gadgets implementing logical gates, as well as syndrome measurements, decoding and recovery.
-We consider realistic `circuit-level' noise models, where each physical operation in $G_j$ carries a physical error (or `fault') channel, with infidelity $\epsilon$.
-Fault channels are commonly assumed to be Pauli channels, which may be justified by Pauli-twirling.
-In the absence of faults, each $G_j$ implements a logical gate $g_j$ on the code space, such that $G_{j,ideal}|c\rangle\rangle=g_j|c\rangle\rangle$, where $\sket{c}$ denotes (here and below) any code state. $G_{j,ideal}$ differs from $g_j$ in that while $g_j$ acts only on the code space, $G_{j,ideal}$ acts on any state and is guaranteed to map any state into the code space.
-Our goal is to obtain logical error channels $\Lambda_{L}^{(j)}$ such that
+Our goal in this subsection is to define logical error channels $\Lambda_{L}^{(j)}:\mathcal{K}\rightarrow\mathcal{K}$ that are `predictive', providing a purely logical description of the faulty error-corrected expectation value of Eq.~\eqref{Eq: exp val},

-for any logical operator $O$.
-This is a purely logical description of the faulty circuit $C$, involving ideal logical gates followed by logical error channels.
-Equation~({\ref{Eq: C=prod(Lambda g)}) is the encoded version of the analogous equation for the original circuit and its physical errors.
-Such logical channels can then be targeted with LEM protocols, in order to reproduce expectation values in the ideal circuit.
+We additionally require that each $\Lambda_{L}^{(j)}$ captures, in a precise sense clarified below, the logical errors that appear immediately after $G_j$, but not before it.
+Such logical error channels can then be characterized locally (Appendix \ref{sec:approx logical channels}) and subsequently targeted with LEM protocols, in order to reproduce the ideal logical expectation value

-Properly defining and estimating the channels $\Lambda_L^{(j)}$ is subtle, because logical errors after $G_j$ are due to combinations of (i) internal faults within $G_j$, and (ii) faults within earlier gates, that were not corrected, but did not lead to logical errors before $G_j$.
-The effect of the latter can be represented as a physical input error channel $\Lambda_{in}^{(j)}$.
-The combined effect of input errors and faults in $G_j$ leads to a physical output error channel $\Lambda_{out}^{(j)}$, such that
+Properly defining the channels $\Lambda_L^{(j)}$ is subtle, because logical errors after $G_j$ are due to combinations of (i) internal faults within $G_j$, and (ii) certain faults in earlier layers that were not corrected.
+We would like to describe the effect of these earlier faults as a correctable input channel $\Lambda_{\mathrm{in}}^{(j)}$.
+However, as discussed below Eq.~\eqref{Eq: out = joint corr*log}, it is unclear how to separate correctable errors from past logical errors.
+We address these challenges by iteratively defining input, output and logical channels for the layers $G_j$: